 History of the South Dakota Flag

-The steamship on the Missouri River represents the commerce and transportation of the state and the sky and the black hills in the background represent South Dakota's natural resources and natural beauty.
+The great seal of South Dakota is comprised of an inner circle with a scene depicting a farmer plowing the field with two horses, representing the state's agricultural industry.
+The central feature of the scene is a smelting furnace with clouds of smoke billowing out into the sky, which represents South Dakota's mining industry.
+The Missouri river runs through the scene with a steamship navigating the waters, and hills in the background.
+The steamship on the Missouri River represents the commerce and transportation of the state and the sky and the hills in the background represent South Dakota's natural resources and natural beauty.
+In the sky, an arched banner is included with the state motto emblazoned upon it, "Under God The People Rule."
+Surrounding the inner circle of the seal is a larger outer circle with bold text that reads, "State of South Dakota Great Seal 1889."
 The reference to 1889 on the outer ring of the seal is the year South Dakota officially became a state.
 The South Dakota state flag was adopted on November 9th, 1992.

 South Dakota has been inhabited for thousands of years.
-The earlier tribes to inhabit the area were the Cheyenne, Arikara, Ponca, and Lakota, until the Sioux arrived in the 1700s.
-The first Europeans to visit the area were French brothers, Francois and Louis-Joseph de La Verendrye in 1743, who then proceeded to claim the land for France.
+The earliest tribes to reside in the area were the Cheyenne, Arikara, Ponca, and Lakota, until the Sioux arrived in the 1700s.
+The first Europeans to visit the area were French brothers, Francois and Louis-Joseph de La Verendrye in 1743, who proceeded to claim the land for France.

 In 1803, following the Louisiana Purchase, the area became part of the United States of America.
-The first settlement that was established was in 1855 at Fort Pierre during the Lewis and Clarke (explorers) expedition.
+The first settlement in the state was established in 1855 at Fort Pierre during the Lewis and Clarke expedition.
 In 1861, the Dakota territory was established which included South Dakota, North Dakota, Wyoming, and Montana.
-As more people were arriving to the area, this caused a lot of conflict between the Americans and the Sioux tribes and in 1874, after gold was found in the Black Hills, this resulted in more people arriving to and occupying the area.
+As more people arrived in the area, conflict developed between the Americans and the Sioux tribes.
+In 1874, after gold was found in the Black Hills, even more people flocked to the area seeking wealth.
 On November 2nd, 1889, the Dakota territory was split in half and North Dakota and South Dakota officially became the 39th and 40th states of the United States of America (it is unclear, even today, which one officially became a state first).